 Lord Ganesha who is considered to be the God of wisdom and prosperity has been worshiped right from the Vedic times.
-Every religious ceremony is completed even today with invoking his blessings at the very beginning with the solemn recitation of –
+Every religious ceremony is completed even today by invoking his blessings at the very beginning with the solemn recitation of –

 “ॐ गणेशाय नम:”